HannesOberreiter/btree_info/content/en/data-privacy.md

 We use AWStats and Report Magic, Matomo, the software only use pseudonymised Server Logfiles as source for the statistics.
 Each one runs on our own server and is not used by third party.
 Your IP address will be used only in parts (the last 8 Bits will be deleted) to determine your rough location.
-Following Data will be used: Browsertype and Browserversion (if from User transfered!), operation system, date and time of connection, amount of visits, time of visits on homepage, previous visited pages (if from User tranfered!), pseudonymised IP.
+Following Data will be used: Browsertype and Browserversion (if from User transferred!), operation system, date and time of connection, amount of visits, time of visits on homepage, previous visited pages (if from User transferred!), pseudonymised IP.

 Data processing is based on the following § 96 Section 3 TKG and art.
 6 Section 1 lit a (Consent) and/or f (legitimate interest) of GDPR.